dsmrreader/dsmr-reader/README.md

 ### Public webinterface warning ###
 **NOTE**: If you expose your application to the outside world or a public network, you might want to take additional steps:

 * Please make sure to ALTER the `SECRET_KEY` setting in your `settings.py`.
-Don't forget to run `reload.sh` in the project root, which will force the application to gracefully kill itself and take the new settings into account.
+Don't forget to run `reload.sh` in the project root, which will force the application to gracefully reload itself and apply the new settings instantly.

 * Install a firewall, such as `ufw` [UncomplicatedFirewall](https://wiki.ubuntu.com/UncomplicatedFirewall) and restrict traffic to port 22 (only for yourself) and port 80.